NetSPI/WikiJekyllTheme/README.md

 ## Build instructions
 Install docker and run the below commands.
 This makes it so we don't have to have a full ruby development environment.
+Also update the \_config.yml file and set `pagebase: ""` this allows us to use the root URL locally.
+Make sure to change this back before pushing.
+Currently working on a more elegant solution.
+Then run:
 ```
 $> docker run --rm -p 4000:4000 --volume="%CD%:/srv/jekyll" -it jekyll/jekyll:3.5 /bin/sh
 # jekyll serve --force-polling